Community Spotlight: Women Anglers Of Minnesota Go Ice Fishing

 It’s seven below, but that’s the perfect weather to go ice fishing.
 Thirty-eight women from the Women Anglers of Minnesota (WAM) took part in the inaugural winter ice fishing trip over the weekend.

 “We are actually celebrating our 40th year this year,” said Women of Anglers Minnesota President Kristen Merwin.
-“The club was started in 1977 by a group pf women that were housewives that really the chance to get out and go fishing but leaving the guy’s at home.”
+“The club was started in 1977 by a group pf women that were housewives that really the chance to get out and go fishing but leaving the guys at home.”

 The club now has about 150 women who love the sport of angling and they also have tournaments and fundraisers.
 The money raised goes to purchase rods and reels to help fund children’s clinics.
 With everything they do there’s still some misconceptions.